Bridging Dark Energy and Black Holes with EFT: Frame Transformation and Gravitational Wave Speed: Acknowledgements

 \section{Acknowledgements}

 This work was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 The work of S.~M.~was supported by JSPS KAKENHI Grant No.\ JP24K07017.
 The work of K.~T.~was supported by JSPS KAKENHI Grant No.\ JP23K13101.
+V.~Y. is supported by grants for development of new faculty staff, Ratchadaphiseksomphot Fund, Chulalongkorn University.